shuai-xu/flink/docs/dev/table/streaming/joins.md

 and any updates in the underlying history table will also immediately overwrite the current values.

 Only the latest versions (with respect to the defined primary key) of the build side records are kept in the state.
-New updates will have no effect on the previously results emitted/processed records from the probe side.
+Updates of the build side will have no effect on previously emitted join results.

 One can think about a processing-time temporal join as a simple `HashMap<K, V>` that stores all of the records from the build side.
 When a new record from the build side has the same key as some previous record, the old value is just simply overwritten.